Non-Bloch self-energy of dissipative interacting fermions

-\textit{Conclusions}---In summary, we have presented a closed-form integral formula for the self-energy of fermionic non-Bloch modes in open quantum systems.
-Our analysis explicitly shows that the non-Hermitian skin effect leads to complex momentum propagators in the Feynman diagrams when evaluating the self-energy.
-By imposing complex momentum conservation, we further obtain a computable integral formula, which is consistent with numerical results.
-Our study establishes a general framework to analyze the interactions in open quantum systems using non-Bloch band theory, which leads to fermionic dissipative quasi-particles.
-Future research could aim at developing the non-Bloch self-energy for multi-band and higher-dimension systems \cite{Zhang2022Universal,Hu2023Green,Wang2024Amoeba,Zhang2024Algebraic}.
-It would also be interesting to investigate the localization transition of quasi-particles in the strongly interacting regime.
+\textit{Conclusions}---We develop a systematic perturbation framework for weakly interacting fermionic Markovian open quantum systems exhibiting NHSE.
+Our analysis explicitly shows that NHSE leads to complex momentum propagators in the Feynman diagrams when evaluating the self-energy of dissipative quasiparticles.
+We present a closed-form integral formula for self-energy corrections to eigenvalues, which agrees well with numerical results.
+We also characterize perturbations of Liouvillian eigenstates as deformation of GBZ.
+Our study initiates a generic framework to quantitatively analyze the interactions in open quantum systems using non-Bloch band theory, which leads to interaction-dressed dissipative quasiparticles.
+Future research could aim at developing the non-Bloch self-energy for multi-band and higher-dimensional systems \cite{Zhang2022Universal,Hu2023Green,Wang2024Amoeba,Zhang2024Algebraic}.
+It would also be interesting to investigate the localization transition of quasiparticles in the strongly interacting regime.

 \textit{Acknowledgments}---We thank Fei Song, Xu-Dong Dai, Dong Yuan, Yu-Min Hu, and Spenser Talkington for helpful discussions.
 This work was supported by the National Natural Science Foundation of China (Grant No. 12125405), and National Key R$\&$D Program of China (No. 2023YFA1406702).